-For further detail regarding share capital issuances, see the audited financial statements and related notes for the year ended December 31, 2009.
-As at December 31, 2009, nil (nil - December 31, 2008) of the issued shares were held in escrow.
+For further detail regarding share capital issuances, refer to the unaudited interim consolidated financial statements for the period ended June 30, 2010 and related notes and to the audited consolidated financial statements for the year ended December 31, 2009.
+As at June 30, 2010, none (nil - December 31, 2009) of the issued shares were held in escrow.
 The proceeds of the non-flow through common shares are being used for administrative expenses and working capital.
 The proceeds of flow-through common shares will be used for mineral exploration on Platinex's Canadian mineral properties qualifying as Canadian Exploration Expense (CEE) under the Income Tax Act (Canada) enabling the subscriber to obtain applicable tax credits and deductions.